Newgrange: Bronze Age and Iron Age

-By the onset of the Bronze Age, it appears that Newgrange was no longer being used by the local population, who did not leave any artifacts in the structure or bury their dead there.
+By the onset of the Bronze Age, it appears that Newgrange was no longer being used by the local population, who left no artefacts in the structure or buried their dead there.
 O'Kelly stated, "by 2000 [BC] Newgrange was in decay and squatters were living around its collapsing edge".
 These people were adherents of the Beaker culture, which had been imported from mainland Europe, and made Beaker-style pottery locally.
-A large timber circle (or henge) was built to the southeast of the main mound and a smaller timber circle to the west.
+A large timber circle (or henge) was built to the southeast of the main mound, and a smaller timber circle to the west.
 The eastern timber circle consisted of five concentric rows of pits.
 The outer row contained wooden posts.
 The next row of pits had clay linings and was used to burn animal remains.
 The three inner rows of pits were dug to accept the animal remains.
-Within the circle were post and stake holes associated with Beaker pottery and flint flakes.
+Within the circle were post and stake-holes associated with Beaker pottery and flint flakes.
 The western timber circle consisted of two concentric rows of parallel postholes and pits defining a circle 20 m in diameter.
 A concentric mound of clay was constructed around the southern and western sides of the mound that covered a structure consisting of two parallel lines of post and ditches that had been partly burnt.
 A free-standing circle of large stones was raised around the Newgrange mound.
 Near the entrance, seventeen hearths were used to set fires.
-These structures at Newgrange are generally contemporary with a number of henges known from the Boyne Valley, at Newgrange Site A, Newgrange Site O, Dowth Henge, and Monknewtown Henge.
+These structures at Newgrange are generally contemporary with several henges known from the Boyne Valley, at Newgrange Site A, Newgrange Site O, Dowth Henge, and Monknewtown Henge.